 Comparing Mesh Chairs Against Fabric Chairs

 Generally speaking, mesh chairs will weigh less than their fabric counterparts.
-This amount is often negligible as most of a chair’s weight comes from the castors and seat mechanism both chairs use.
+This amount is often negligible as most of a chair’s weight comes from the castors and seat mechanism.

 For example, the mesh-covered Scroll Meeting Room Chair weighs 12kgs while the Eurotex PU upholstered Metro Meeting Chair comes in at 17kgs.
 Of course, we can find examples of lightweight fabric chairs like the Evo as well as bulky mesh chairs like the Balance Executive Chair.